gjbex/Fortran-MOOC/practice/Week_01/functions.md

 end function fac
 ~~~~
 1. 5 [No, try it out.]
 1. There is a compile error since you can't change the value of a function argument.
-[No, thry it out.]
+[No, try it out.]
 1. 1 [Indeed, variables are passed by reference in Fortran.] [x]
 1. 120 [No, try it out.]